 Since Telegraf wasn’t suitable for our needs, we decided to continue with pure SNMP calls.
 Those can be listed as:

-- Get list of all sessions on the devices.
+- Get the list of all sessions on the devices.

-- Get ifindex of the user by using user’s OID.
+- Get the ifindex of the user by using the user’s OID.

 - Get traffic stats (ifOutOctets, ifInOctets) of the user by using ifindex.

 Before falling into the rabbit hole, I’d like to share some insights about the former state.
 What I took over is a few bash scripts that use files as data storage and the runtime of the total process was more than 10 minutes whereas it should be 2-3 minutes.
 I/O operations and sequential calls for data collection seemed “the usual suspects” of unacceptable runtimes to me.
 So, I was focused on parallelization and handling I/O operations.